pandemodlium/pandemodlium.github.io/README.md

 [https://pandemodlium.github.io/](https://pandemodlium.github.io/)

 ## Updating information
+* update any yml files in app/main/static/dat/\
-* update app/main/static/dat/papers.yml: see its header for more.
+    * papers.yml: see its header for more, is the main one
-    * *not* static/dat/papers.yml
+    * *not* static/dat/papers.yml, which is used for display and produced in publication
+* run ```python manage.py publish 'Your commit message here'```

 ## Notes